maths/moodle-qtype_stack/doc/en/CAS/Optimising_Maxima.md

 ## Terminating runaway LISPS ##

 It is relatively easy for students to inadvertently generate an answer which takes Maxima a very long time to evaluate.
 Typically this arises from where Maxima needs to expand out the brackets by comparing `(x-a)^59999` with a similar expression.
 It is very hard to ensure this kind of calculation is impossible so in general this situation will arise from time to time.
-The PHP scripts have a timeout, but on linux systems you can also ensure the underlying LISP process is killed off using `timeout` command in linux.
+The PHP scripts have a timeout, but on Linux systems you can also ensure the underlying LISP process is killed off using `timeout` command in Linux.
 This is particularly valuable for production systems where stability is essential.

-1. Check that your linux has the `timeout` command.
+1. Check that your Linux has the `timeout` command.
 Because this is not standard we have not included this mechanism by default.
 2. Make sure STACK is working.
 3. Set the CAS connection timeout variable as normal in the STACK settings.
 E.g. you might choose 5 seconds
 4. Use the following Maxima command